 If you decide that you’d benefit from using double ropes, the next question is whether you should go with half ropes or dual-rated ropes – ropes that are rated both as single ropes and as half ropes.
 These are generally thicker than true half ropes and so usually weigh more.
 But they have their benefits.
 Firstly, a pair of dual-rated ropes allow you to do all your climbing with just two ropes (instead of two half ropes and a single) and so can be a good idea if you want to climb some routes with a single rope and others with double ropes.
 Secondly, dual-rated ropes are a better option if you want to climb three up (with two followers).
 Rope manufacturers generally advise against belaying a follower on a single half rope.
 With dual-rated ropes, you can put each follower on his single rope.

 The main advantage of a single rope is that it’s easier to climb and belay with if rope drag is not a major factor.
 If you don’t expect a route to wander too much and don’t need to make long rappels, your decision will probably be easy – a single rope will almost certainly make things more efficient.
-And if you do need or want to make double-rope rappels, you can still use a tagline (technique explained in my article on tagline rappels).
+And if you need to make double-rope rappels, you can still use a tag line (setting up the rappel with a reepschnur hitch).

-You’d either tag this behind you as you climb or carry it in your pack until.
-And the tagline is no one trick pony.
+You would either tag this behind you as you climb or carry it in your pack until.
+And the tag line is no one trick pony.
 You can also use it for light hauling or pulling up a piece of gear mid-route.
 Maybe you don’t want to climb a hundred feet with the pair of #5’s needed for the off-width crux finish on some Vedauwoo grovel fest.
-No problem – just trail your tagline and then pull up your monster cams when you need them.
+No problem – just trail your tag line and then pull up your monster cams when you need them.